-- Are fully vaccinated (i.e., ≥ 2 weeks following receipt of the second dose in a 2-dose series, or ≥ 2 weeks following receipt of one dose of a single-dose vaccine) - Have remained asymptomatic since the current COVID-19 exposure It is recommended that the individual get tested for COVID-19 five days after exposure if asymptomatic, and should isolate and test immediately if symptoms develop.
+- Are fully vaccinated (i.e., ≥ 2 weeks following receipt of the second dose in a 2-dose series, or ≥ 2 weeks following receipt of one dose of a single-dose vaccine) - Have remained asymptomatic since the current COVID-19 exposure It is recommended that the individual get tested for COVID-19 five days after exposure if asymptomatic and wear a mask in public indoor settings for 14 days or until they receive a negative test result.
+They should isolate and test immediately if symptoms develop.